 The University of Colorado Denver’s Buell Early Childhood Leadership Program will prepare you to be a transformational leader in early childhood.
 You’ll learn about leadership practices specific to child development, learning organizations, and community and systems change.
 Annually, a diverse cohort of 18-22 fellows from across Colorado holding a variety of professional roles, receive full tuition funding by the Buell Foundation to engage in learning experiences that deepen their capacity to lead early childhood community and systems innovation and change.

-This graduate certificate program, offered in partnership with Clayton Early Learning and the Buell Foundation, enrolls early childhood professionals who are committed to positive change in programs, policies and practices and the advancement of equity, excellence, and opportunity for all of Colorado’s young children and families.
+This graduate certificate program, offered in partnership with Clayton Early Learning and the Buell Foundation, enrolls early childhood professionals who are committed to positive change within early childhood programs, policies, and practices to advance equity, excellence, and opportunity with all young children and families.

 After completing the program, Buell Fellows join an alumni network that fosters ongoing connections and leadership learning.
-Students are also able to apply credits earned in this program into a number of master's or doctoral programs offered at the CU Denver’s School of Education & Human Development.
+Students are also able to apply credits earned in this program into one of several master’s or doctoral programs offered at the CU Denver’s School of Education & Human Development.